 Welcome to Cape Cod and Boston wedding photographers’ blog.
-This article is dedicated to Wedding Florist and Photographer on Cape Cod, MA
+This article is dedicated to Wedding Florist and Photographer in Cape Cod, MA.

 Today I want to discuss one of the most important themes – choosing the florist and everything you need about the basics.
-Floristika studio is one of the lead florists in Massachusetts and Wedding florist in Cape Cod.
+Floristika studio is one of the lead florists in Massachusetts and a Wedding florist in Cape Cod.
 Working together on multiples projects with Ksenia, we’ve become friends, and I can’t wait for the upcoming summer weddings to capture her inspiring decorations.
 She’s always doing a fantastic job.
 Our first project in 2020 will be in the Museum of Science, Boston, MA.

-For years in Massachusetts, I’ve discovered a lot of awesome wedding professional vendors and always happy to share references with my clients.
+For years in Massachusetts, I’ve discovered many awesome wedding professional vendors and always happy to share references with my clients.
 Here is the short interview, hope you find the information below quite helpful.

 Tell me about yourself.
 How can you describe your style?

 Floristika Studio is a European floral design and event studio offering a full range of floral design and décor services for weddings, corporate, and private events of all shapes and sizes in New England.
 We don’t limit ourselves to certain styles but work individually with each client and present a design plan based on their vision and priorities, event space opportunities, design trends, and budget.
 We apply extensive knowledge of floristics and design, efficient techniques, and creative vision to maintain high standards of floral design and present elaborate results.

 MUAH: Marina Melnikova